boltops-tools/terraspace-docs/backend-config.md

 # Backend Config

 You can configure the backend for terraform to use with `config/backend.rb` or `config/backend.tf`.
-Here's are some examples:
+Below are examples.

+You may also be interested in:

+* Configuring Backends for Existing Systems: [backend-config/existing-systems.md]
+* Statefile Approaches and Thoughts: [backend-config/statefile-approaches.md]

 ## S3 Backend